openwall/john-packages/readme.md

 [![Docker Image Downloads](https://img.shields.io/badge/Download-Docker%20Build-blue.svg)](https://github.com/openwall/john-packages/pkgs/container/john)

-Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or any previous stable version in your system.
+Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.

 ## Packages Checksums